NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Step 1 is technical work, with a self-imposed deadline so we can be sure it doesn't delay stabilization too long.
 The remaining steps are stabilization steps.
-For each of them, a separate RFC or other discussion medium will describe the new interfaces to be stabilized, and solicit feedback.
+For each of them, separate RFCs or other discussion media will describe the new interfaces to be stabilized, and solicit feedback.

 ### Step 0: Audit, refine, and stabilize the store-only installable-free CLI